 Information Collected in Connection with Surveys

 We also collect data through online surveys, phone, or in-person interviews and other survey and research methods.
 We may collect demographic information such as income, profession, and gender, and you may have the option to answer open-ended questions and provide us with any information you choose.
+We may also collect your name and contact information with your permission.

-We also use technology platforms for administering surveys where servers automatically recognize a Respondent’s domain name and IP addresses.
+We also use technology platforms for administering surveys where servers automatically recognize a Respondent’s domain name and IP address.
 No personal information about a Respondent is revealed to us in this process.
 We may also gather anonymous “traffic data” that does not personally identify a Respondent, but that may be helpful for improving the Services.

 Information We Receive from Third Parties